Photo Courtesy: David Mark

 - Although one may know how to cook, it is always important to continue experimenting with food regularly.
 Practice can never be enough, so getting a few recipe books and studying about food science is always helpful.

 - Apply for an internship program and get hands-on experience in cooking.
 There are plenty of local restaurants that hire junior chefs and offer training programs.
 Getting into the professional world can help an individual understand what kind of work related pressures chefs face.
 Time management, cooking in large quantities and effective teamwork are a few of the things one may learn in an internship program.

 - Getting a culinary arts degree is necessary if you want to make it in the food industry.
 There are many degree programs available that will help students acquire the necessary skills needed to become a professional chef.
 These programs are offered by top culinary schools at the associate, bachelor, and master’s levels.

 - Acquire a certification from a board or an institute.
 This qualification will reflect your level of expertise in the field and will open doors to amazing culinary jobs.

 With a culinary arts degree, it took me no time in finding myself a fabulous job in the food industry.
 I scored a great position as a chef in my local downtown’s most popular restaurant.
 I fell in love with my job instantly, as I could now give people something tasty to take delight in.
 The income level was also perfect.
 With more experience in the field, chefs can make from $30,000 up to $55,000 annually.

-Kim Lee is an education and career reporter in college and has been working as a freelance writer for Education Consultant Company and also wrote some articles about Wireless Security Systems.
+Kim Lee is an education and career reporter in college and has been working as a freelance writer for an Education Consultant Company.